 State & National Parks

-Spread all across Maine, the 32 parks in the state park system protect some of the Pine Tree State's finest features and they vary widely.
-Scarborough, Crescent, Reid, and Popham are beaches – some of the nicest strands in New England.
-Rangeley, Mount Blue, Grafton Notch, and Lily Bay are deep in the woods and offer great hiking and camping.
-Sebago, Peaks-Kenny, and Damariscotta Lake sit on popular lakes and are known for their freshwater swimming and recreation.
-Bradbury Mountain and Camden Hills are hugely popular among dayhikers.
+The 32 parks in the state park system protect some of Maine's finest natural features and give you many recreational options.
+Scarborough, Crescent, Reid and Popham are beaches.
+Rangeley, Mount Blue, Grafton Notch and Lily Bay are deep in the woods and offer great hiking and camping.
+Sebago, Peaks-Kenny and Damariscotta Lake sit on popular lakes and are known for their freshwater swimming and recreation.
+Bradbury Mountain and Camden Hills are popular among day-hikers.
 Quoddy Head and Fort Point feature lighthouses.
-And those are just the beginning.
-For a complete list, visit the Maine Bureau of Parks and Lands.
+For a complete list of state parks, visit the Maine Bureau of Parks and Lands.